diegoib/de-zoomcamp/1_intro/notes_1.md

   ```bash
   source ~/.bashrc
   ```
-- Install Terraform: we can either install it through a package manager or download the binary file.
+- Install `Terraform`: we can either install it through a package manager or download the binary file.
 If we download the binary file, we can place it in *~/bin* and as the resulting file is executable and that directory has already been included in PATH, we can use directly in the terminal.

 Next, let's re run again everything, so we can follow the course.